-- Long-Term Closure: The northbound I-405 loop on-ramp on Seal Beach Blvd. will be closed for approximately eight weeks beginning Friday, July 25, 2014.
-Crews must realign and reconstruct this on-ramp to tie-in with the new east-half of the Seal Beach Blvd. bridge.
+The northbound I-405 loop on-ramp from Seal Beach Blvd. was closed on July 25, 2014.
+The contractor, project team and Caltrans anticipated this closure to last up to eight weeks to realign and reconstruct the on-ramp to tie-in with the new east-half of the Seal Beach Blvd. bridge.

 From Seal Beach Blvd. (north of I-405) proceed north to Katella Ave.

 Turn left to access NB I-605 on-ramp or continue on Katella Ave.

 Left on Studebaker Rd. to access NB I-405 on-ramp